 Our department's comprehensive examinations are-without exception-an individual effort.
 Comprehensive examinations are ordinarily held in late May and/or early June.
 Students are ordinarily notified of the examination dates in the Fall semester prior to the examinations.
 Students on an approved leave of absence may coordinate an alternative date for the examinations with the Director of Graduate Studies and the comprehensive examination committee chair.
-Ordinarily, the MS/PhD series 1 theory examination is conducted as an in-class examination, and the MS/PhD series 1 applied examination is conducted with both an in-class and a take-home component.
-Ordinarily, the PhD series 2 examinations are conducted as take-home examinations.
-When changes to the timing, format, or structure of the examination are necessary, the comprehensive examination committee chair and/or the Director of Graduate Studies will notify the students.
+Ordinarily, the M.S./Ph.D. series 1 theory and applied examinations Are conducted as in-class examinations.
+Ordinarily, the Ph.D. series 2 applied examination is conducted as a take-home examination.
+Students will be notified of any changes to the timing, format, or structure of the examination if they arise.

-The final results for each of the MS/PhD series 1 examinations can be:
+The final results for each of the M.S./Ph.D. series 1 examinations can be:

-- Passed at the PhD level
+Passed at the Ph.D. level

-- Passed at the MS level

-- Not passed
+- Passed at the M.S. level - Not passed

-The final results for each of the PhD series 2 examinations can be:
+The final results for each of the Ph.D. series 2 examination can be: